Sunday, 25 February

 Ha!
 Easy to imagine how that happened.
 Everyone knows that moment of crisis during a pub crawl, when you run out of ideas for where to go next and then the herpetologist of the group says “My frog knows a place!”
 And the party moves to the bottom of a river.

-We officially panicked.
+I officially panicked.

 Just a few meters away, there was a German food restaurant: Berliner Republik.